I Can't Quit You Baby

 "I Can't Quit You Baby" is blues song written by Willie Dixon and first recorded by Chicago blues artist Otis Rush in 1956.
 It is a slow twelve-bar blues ensemble piece, with lyrics about the consequences of an adulterous relationship which is difficult to end.

-"I Can't Quit You Baby" was Rush's first recording and Cobra Records's debut single.
+"I Can't Quit You Baby" was Rush's first recording and Cobra Records' debut single.
 It became a record chart hit as well as a blues standard.
 Rush updated the song in 1966 with a modified arrangement, which was adapted by Led Zeppelin for their 1969 debut album.

 Original song

 According to biographer Mitsutoshi Inaba "the song subject is the consequences of adultery and the feeling that a man cannot give up a relationship":

 In his autobiography, Willie Dixon explained that "I Can't Quit You Baby" was written about a relationship Rush was preoccupied with at the time; Dixon used this to draw out an impassioned performance by Rush.
 Despite being solely credited to Dixon, Rush felt that the song's identity is very much his own:

 Inaba added: "Otis' passionate vocal melody with alternations of natural voice, falsetto, shouts, and growls, is his singing style indeed".
 The song is notated in the key of A major in 12/8 time with a "slow blues" tempo.
 Rush's original version consists of four twelve-bar vocal sections with lead guitar fills.
 It was Rush's first recording and took place in Chicago around July 1956.
 Accompanying Rush on lead guitar and vocal are Big Walter Horton on harmonica, Red Holloway on tenor sax, Lafayette Leake on piano, Wayne Bennett on second guitar, Dixon on bass, and Al Duncan on drums.